ademtru/carportfolio/src/models/README.md

-# Documentation for 3D Models Used in the Bouldering Portfolio
+# Documentation for 3D Models Used in the Car Portfolio

-This directory contains the 3D models utilized in the bouldering portfolio website.
-Each model is designed to enhance the interactive bouldering experience and is optimized for performance in a web environment.
+This directory contains the 3D models utilized in the car portfolio website.
+Each model is designed to enhance the interactive car experience and is optimized for performance in a web environment.

 ## Model Files

-- **Climbing Wall Model**: A detailed model representing various climbing walls used in the bouldering scene.
+- **Climbing Wall Model**: A detailed model representing various climbing walls used in the car scene.
 This model includes different textures and geometries to simulate real-world climbing environments.

-- **Bouldering Holds**: A collection of 3D models representing various climbing holds.
+- **Car Holds**: A collection of 3D models representing various climbing holds.
 These models are designed to be placed on the climbing walls and come in different shapes and sizes to provide a realistic climbing experience.

 ## Usage